codeitlikemiley/duplex-server-rs/README.md

 6. Create a Handler for specific Entity that accepts db pool connection as constructor

+7. Create Controllers
+e.g. user_controller.rs
+that has functions related to user it can have the state injected and have access to payload and path params

 here we can use the repo method